Good health habits can allow you to avoid illness and improve your quality of life. The following steps will help you feel better and live better.

 - Drug interactions can be dangerous.

-- Elderly people need to be very careful about interactions when they are taking many medicines.
+- Older people need to be very careful about interactions when they are taking many medicines.

-- All of your health care providers should know all the medicines you are taking.
+- All of your providers should know all the medicines you are taking.
 Carry the list with you when you go for checkups and treatments.

 Addiction is defined as continuing to use a substance even though you are experiencing problems related to the use.
 Simply needing a drug (like a painkiller or antidepressant) and taking it as prescribed is not addiction.